edgonzalesjr/Phishing-Unfolding/README.md

 <br/>
 <img src="https://imgur.com/QtBLPcR.png" height="90%" width="90%" alt="Device Specification"/>
 <br/>
 <b>Search for the process name.
-Taskhostw.exe is a system file of the Windows operating system.
-It stands for Task’s Host for Windows.
-It's main function is to start the Windows services based on DLLs whenever the computer boots up.
-Seems legitimate is located in the C:\Windows\System32 folder and no other spawned processes.</b>
+Taskhostw.exe is a system file associated with the Windows operating system.
+It stands for "Task Host for Windows," and its primary function is to launch Windows services that rely on dynamic link libraries (DLLs) during the computer's boot-up process.
+This file appears legitimate, as it is located in the C:\Windows\System32 folder and does not spawn any other processes.</b>
 <br/>

 <p align="center">